getquorum/tech-assessments/3_in_person/README.md

 ## Instructions

 That's right, we'll be completing the test together.
 We'll be sitting beside you with a laptop and the test file open.
-We'll be the driver and you'll guide us through the process of completing the test.
+We'll be the driver and you'll navigate us through the process of completing the test.
 It's a process similar to [pair programming](https://en.wikipedia.org/wiki/Pair_programming).

 ### To help you prepare